 Blog and News

 Latest news, blog posts and articles written by Oasis co-directors and associates.
 Topics include peer working, collaboration, leadership, organisational development, resilience and wellbeing.

-The January edition of the O Zone is out now.
+The May edition of the O Zone is out now.
 Check your inbox for human relations news and updates, plus the latest on Oasis programmes.

 Mary Godfrey is an associate of Oasis and Chair of the Oasis Foundation.
 She recently retired from Bettys & Taylors of Harrogate where she was Director of Change and a founding member of the Collaborative CEO leadership team.
 She has written this blog for us, capturing her reflections as a participant on the Coaching and Mentoring with Head, Heart and Soul programme.

 Oasis associate Benita Treanor has had an article published in this month’s Coaching Perspectives magazine.